Skip to content

 Natural Sources of Collagen

-The human body can synthesize collagen using up the amino acids accompanied by vitamin C. The amino acids, proline, lysine, and glycine are responsible for collagen synthesis in the human body.
+The human body can synthesize collagen using the amino acids accompanied by vitamin C. The amino acids, proline, lysine, and glycine are responsible for collagen synthesis in the human body.
 Both plant and animal-based foods rich in protein, vitamins, antioxidants, and anti-inflammatory compounds aid collagen synthesis in your body.
 Some important foods that support collagen formation include,

 • Bone broth